captn-nick/MSFS-Mod-Selector/README.md

 ## Setup
 No setup is required.

+1. **Simply unzip the content of the ZIP file into the MSFS “Packages” folder.**
+1. **Then, create a “Temp” sub-folder in the MSFS “Packages”.**
-Start the Mod Selector by double-clicking the program file or via the command line, see below.
+1. **Finally, start the Mod Selector by double-clicking the program file or via the command line, see below.**

+Make sure that the directory structure is correct:
+* Packages/
+  * MsfsModSelector.jar
+  * config.properties
+  * mods.txt
+  * Community/
+  * Temp/
+  * (other folders of MSFS)

-If you placed the Mod Selector into your MSFS “Package” folder, the Mod Selector will recognize the sub-folder “Community” as the directory to place all active mods into, and the sub-folder “Temp” as the directory to temporarily store deactivated mods. **You need to create the “Temp” sub-folder if it doesn’t exist already before starting the program.**
+If you placed the Mod Selector into your MSFS “Packages” folder, the Mod Selector will recognize the sub-folder “Community” as the directory to place all active mods into, and the sub-folder “Temp” as the directory to temporarily store deactivated mods. **You need to create the “Temp” sub-folder if it doesn’t exist already before starting the program.**

 Alternatively, you can config those paths manually, see below.

-Afterwards, the Mod Selector will start.

 ## Config
 The **config.properties** files contains the Mod Selector configuration.
 A single config consists of a